gardenjs/gardenjs/README.md

 ## Output of variants or states

-In order to output variants or statuses of components, you must create two additional files in the componentset directory:
+In order to be able to output variants or states of components, you must create two additional files in the component directory:

 1. With the `<component>.example.svelte` file you create all variants/states of the component.
 It then looks like this, for example: